Form 1099-C or Cancellation of Debt

 - The debt is acquisition indebtedness is debt incurred to buy, build, or improve the home

-Learn more about Cancellation of Debt for tax year 2022 or search publications and forms for other tax years.
+Learn more about Cancellation of Debt or search publications and forms for other tax years.

 The eFile Tax App will guide you through the process on where to enter the amount reported on Box 2, and the app will then report the amount on your tax return.